Manual

 n is the number of pathways.

-• Now that the pathways have been summed for the activity, the result needs to be normalized
+- Now that the pathways have been summed for the activity, the result needs to be normalised

-• The Suitability index and the Carbon coefficient then needs to be taken into account after the normalized raster has been created
+- The Suitability index and the Carbon coefficient then needs to be taken into account after the normalised raster has been created

 Equation 4: Final activity created from pathways